Watcombe Children's Centre Nursery

-- On a daily basis we exchange views with parents/ carers with regards to how their child has been in that session, we keep observations and assessment of development in their learning journeys and we termly have parents evenings which provide and opportunity to discuss their development and the support we have in place to support their needs and whether parents are happy with this.
+- On a daily basis we exchange views with parents/ carers with regards to how their child has been in that session, we keep observations and assessment of development using our online tool called Tapestry and we hold termly parents evenings which provide and opportunity to discuss their development and the support we have in place to support their needs and whether parents are happy with this.

 What is our approach to teaching children and young people with special educational needs?

 At Watcombe Children’s Centre Nursery our approach to teaching children and young people with special educational needs is;